pewty-fr/schwifty-public/README.md

   - Navigation can use any CRD
   - List views columns
   - Get views content
-  - Actions (get, edit, delete, cordon, uncordon, drain, portforward, logs, FluxCD Sync, FluxCD Pause, FluxCD Resume)
+  - Actions (get, edit, delete, cordon, uncordon, drain, portforward, logs)
+  - Customizable actions: extend Schwifty capabilities for your own CRD.
+For example, easily add FluxCD Sync/Pause/Resume, Velero Backup, External Secret Sync buttons.

 - Portforward: in browser access to HTTP app

+- Multi clusters access & automatic discovery (no setup needed for your customers!) limited to 2 clusters

+### Enterprise features

+- Deploy your own web interface (to avoid using https://app.schwifty.fr)
-- Multi clusters access & automatic discovery (no setup needed for your customers!)
+- Multi clusters access & automatic discovery (no setup needed for your customers!) with unlimited clusters

 ## Features to come

 - Customizations:
-  - Actions :
-    - exec
-    - scale
-    - dynamic redirect: button that redirect to a link containing resource data.
-For example, a link to Grafana panel, containing pod name in query parameters.
-    - Velero: to trigger backup on a PV or PVC.
-    - Secrets Manager: to force sync a secret.
   - Define customization per platform

 - Integrate Grafana panels to home page or get views